yichifauzi/inventory-tabs/README.md

 Finally, there are some methods to call for rendering and managing the tabs.
 In the ``render`` method before anything is drawn, call ``TabRenderer#renderBackground``.
 In the ``drawBackground``, call ``TabRenderer#renderForeground`` and ``TabRenderer#renderHoverTooltips``.
 In the ``mouseClicked`` method, call ``TabManager#mouseClicked``.

 If your screen's GUI dynamically changes (in the case of a recipe book opening), you can implement the ``TabRenderingHints`` interface and offset the top and bottom rows however you like.

+## Credits
+This 1.17 port is based on the original mod by cakewhip, and full credits can be found at https://github.com/LiamMCW/inventorytabs/graphs/contributors.